hirosystems/docs/clarinet-debug-contract.md

 ![debug toolbar](docs/images/debug-toolbar.png)

-Breakpoints can be set by clicking in the left gutter next to the code or using the right-click menu at a specific code location.
+Breakpoints can be set by clicking in the left gutter next to the code, or using the right-click menu at a specific code location.

 ![breakpoint](docs/images/breakpoint.png)

-Data watchpoints may also be set, by clicking the + in the Watch section of the Debug side bar and typing the contract variable to watch in the format `<principal>.<contract>.<name>` or using the shortcut for a local contract, `.<contract>.<name>`.
+Data watchpoints may also be set, by clicking the "+" in the Watch section of the Debug side bar and typing the contract variable to watch in the format `<principal>.<contract>.<name>`, or using the shortcut for a local contract, `.<contract>.<name>`.
 When a watchpoint is set on a contract variable, execution will pause when its value will change.